Marine Highway 101 for last mile planning

 -

 NYC zoning has meant that maritime freight uses have been termed industrial and assumed only to go in an M zone (manufacturing zone).
 The new big waterfront parks such as Hudson River Park and Brooklyn Bridge Park are no longer M zones (that was changed to make them parks), so introducing freight there maybe requires zoning changes and certainly requires waterfront park managers and users to accept that, for the greater good of all, some kinds of freight use is OK in a park, that parks can be multi-use (as in zoning concepts) places.
-Hudson River Park even prohibits vehicle deliveries to historic ships on their piers so how to get freight off boats that come into that park if the park won’t flex on that?
+Hudson River Park even prohibits vehicle deliveries to historic ships on their piers, so can it be made possible to get freight off boats that come into that park if the park won’t flex on that?

 Current zoning, even in M zones, does not protect or incentivize maritime freight use; the regs just say it is allowed.
 Relevant zoning terms beyond M zone are: